Corporate plan

 Introduction

-Our corporate plan outlines our ambitions and priorities for Buckinghamshire Council.
+Our Corporate Plan outlines our ambitions and priorities for Buckinghamshire Council.
 Overall, our aim is to create positive changes for local people, communities, visitors, and businesses.
-This refresh builds on the original plan from when the council was formed in April 2020 and reflects the ever-changing world around us amidst a period of significant change, challenge, uncertainty and turbulence.
+This refresh builds on the original plan from when the Council was formed in April 2020 and reflects the ever-changing world around us.
+We remain committed to making Buckinghamshire the best place to live, raise a family, work, and do business.
+We want our county to be a place everyone can be proud of, with excellent services, thriving businesses and outstanding public spaces for everyone.
+We want our residents, regardless of background, to live healthy, successful lives and age well with independence.

-Our vision for Buckinghamshire is one that aims to allow all Buckinghamshire residents to access the opportunity to succeed and thrive.
-One where growth will be carefully planned and managed, so that all our residents benefit.
-This includes well-designed, more affordable homes in thriving communities; providing excellent education opportunities for our young people, developing a skilled workforce with access to great job opportunities in highly productive sectors; and a world-class physical and digital infrastructure to support our businesses to flourish.
+Buckinghamshire’s Strategic Vision for 2050 (PDF, 4.2 MB) is one that aims to allow all Buckinghamshire residents to access the opportunity to succeed and thrive.
+One where growth will be carefully planned and managed, so that all residents benefit.
+This includes well designed, more affordable homes in thriving communities, providing excellent education opportunities for our young people, developing a skilled workforce with access to great job opportunities in highly productive sectors, and a world-class physical and digital infrastructure to support our businesses to flourish.
+We also want to play our part in tackling climate change.
+Examples of how we plan to do this include planting over 500,000 trees, increasing recycling and improving our environment.

 Martin Tett, Leader